leathrum/asciisvg-f/README.md

 ### Notes:

-* This is based on ASCIIsvg version 1.2, which is missing a few features found in the graphing routings included with the current version of ASCIIMathML -- notably, this does not support the `agraph...endagraph` or `\begin{graph}...\end{graph}` syntax for delimiting the graphing environment, you have to use the `<embed>` syntax.
+* This is based on ASCIIsvg version 1.2, which is missing a few features found in the graphing routines included with the current version of ASCIIMathML -- notably, this does not support the `agraph...endagraph` or `\begin{graph}...\end{graph}` syntax for delimiting the graphing environment, you have to use the `<embed>` syntax.
 I hope to push an update soon which will fix this.